-Communication in the workplace keeps evolving and workstream collaboration marks a rapidly growing market.
+Communication in the workplace keeps evolving, and workstream collaboration marks a rapidly growing market.
 WSC platforms and apps have changed the way teams interact by supporting modern workflows, accelerating innovation, enhancing productivity and engagement.
-Adopting a WSC platform, such as Slack or Mattermost benefits teams, both within and across organizations, by enabling faster access to relevant information, and the integration of workflows and collaboration.
+Adopting a WSC platform, such as Slack or Mattermost benefits teams, both within and across organizations, by enabling faster access to relevant information, and integrating workflows and collaboration.
 These platforms and apps bring together chat, knowledge sharing, calls, bots, search and discovery functionality and top it all off with some useful integrations.
 They also drive competitive advantage and are being adopted by an increasing number of companies.

-Companies have to protect confidential data to avoid reputational damage, costly fines, litigations and loss of business.
-Sending sensitive information through workstream collaboration platforms can easily expose it or send into the wrong hands, whether inside the organization or outside of it.
-The insider threat is very present with WSC tools like Slack or Mattermost, whether it is in the form of an employee accidentally sharing customer database, intentional disclosure of company business plans, or Social Security numbers being shared to the public cloud.
+Companies have to protect confidential data to avoid reputational damage, costly fines, litigations, and loss of business.
+Sending sensitive information through workstream collaboration platforms can easily expose it or send it into the wrong hands, whether inside the organization or outside of it.
+The insider threat is very present with WSC tools like Slack or Mattermost, whether in the form of an employee accidentally sharing a customer database, intentional disclosure of company business plans, or Social Security numbers being transferred to the public cloud.

-Data Loss Prevention (DLP) solutions that have content aware protection capabilities can provide companies using WSC tools an additional layer of security for sensitive data.
-After deploying such a solution, confidential data that is about to be shared can be easily blocked.
+Data Loss Prevention (DLP) solutions with content-aware protection capabilities can provide companies using WSC tools an additional layer of security for sensitive data.
+After deploying such a solution, companies can block confidential data that is about to be shared.
 Some DLP software, such as Endpoint Protector, already have definitions for the most common types of protected data like PII, credit card numbers, source code, and regular expressions.
-They also offer the possibility of protecting data by file type or name or defining custom content to serve specialized needs.
+They also offer the possibility of safeguarding data by file type or name or defining custom content to serve specialized needs.